-Therefore, this Department has introduced a new policy for the importation of DADs.
-This policy exempts DADs from quarantine and the requirement of 6-month residency in the exporting country/place on the basis of one blood test for Rabies antibody, which should be performed at least 6 months prior to entry to Hong Kong.
+This Department has introduced a policy for the importation of DADs.
+This policy exempts DADs from quarantine at the Animal Management Centre of this Department and the requirement of 6-month residency in the exporting country/place on the basis of one blood test for Rabies antibody, which should be performed at least 6 months prior to entry to Hong Kong.
 Such policy is applicable to DADs imported from all countries/places.

-To apply for the Special Permit, the applicant should submit to this Department the permit fee as well as the following documents:
+To apply for the Special Permit, the applicant should submit to this Department the permit fee and all of the following documents:

 DAD Certification – issued by the organization recognized by the official body to certify that the animal is a qualified DAD